sdsc-hpc-training-org/expanse-101/docs/getting_started.md

 Details about how to access Expanse under different circumstances are described in the Expanse User Guide: https://www.sdsc.edu/support/user_guides/expanse.html#access

-For instructions on how to use SSH, see [Connecting to SDSC HPC Systems Guide](https://github.com/sdsc-hpc-training-org/hpc-security/tree/master/connecting-to-hpc-systems)
+For instructions on how to use SSH, see [Connecting to SDSC HPC Systems Guide](https://github.com/sdsc-hpc-training-org/hpc-security/tree/master/connecting-to-hpc-systems).
+Below is the logon message – often called the *MOTD* (message of the day, located in /etc/motd).
+This has not been implemented at this point on Expanse

 ```
 [username@localhost:~] ssh -Y expanse.sdsc.edu
 Welcome to Bright release         9.0